Benefit fact sheets

 CSV data tables

-The following CSV data tables provide machine readable detailed national level benefit numbers, by main benefit groups, benefit sub-categories and a range of other selected characteristics.
+The following page provides detailed benefit numbers in a machine readable format.
+The data tables show benefit numbers, by main benefit groups, benefit sub-categories, Work and Income region, and a range of other selected characteristics.

 Previous benefit fact sheet releases